A living glossary for Ethereum Localism and cosmo-local collaboration.

 Mycelial Coordination

-Inspired by fungal networks, this metaphor describes non-hierarchical, polycentric coordination strategies.
-Like mycelium, mycelial networks connect diverse nodes (people, projects, regions) through decentralized, responsive, and trust-based pathways.
-It’s about creating meshworks of care, rather than centralized pipelines of control.
+Inspired by fungal networks, this concept describes non-hierarchical, polycentric forms of coordination.
+Like mycelium, these networks connect diverse nodes such as people, projects, and regions through decentralized, adaptive, and trust-based pathways.

-This concept often informs Web3 governance experiments, regenerative networks, and ecosystem restoration initiatives.
+This pattern often informs Web3 governance experiments, regenerative networks, and ecosystem restoration efforts.

 Narrative Shifting